 - Decorate safely.
 There are a variety of decorations that can cause problems for your dog.
 Ribbons and tinsel are frequently implicated in veterinary emergency room visits.
 Light cords, when chewed or frayed, can cause severe burns or electrocution.
 Prevent these disasters by keeping decorations out of reach or locked in an inaccessible room.

 - Make holiday trips safe and prepare for them well in advance.
 Take special precautions when traveling with your dog no matter how you choose to travel.
 Several days before departing, consult with your veterinarian about how to properly prepare for a trip.

 - Table scraps aren't dog snacks.
 Many holiday foods are loaded with fat and sodium and can cause stomach upset.
 Chicken bones can easily get stuck in the digestive tract and other foods like chocolate or onions can be poisonous.
 In short, people food is meant for people, not dogs.

 - Because chocolate can cause illness and even death in dogs, it should be avoided completely.
 Chocolate contains theobromine, a potent cardiovascular and central nervous system stimulant that is eliminated very slowly in dogs.

 - Give your pet a tasty holiday treat without sacrificing precise nutrition.
 Available in many healthy varieties, Hill’s® Ideal Balance™ Dog Treats are the perfect way to share some holiday cheer with your special dog.

-- If your dog suffers from occasional stomach upset, try the advanced digestive nutrition of Science Diet® Sensitive Stomach adult dog food or an all-natural product like Hill's® Ideal Balance™ dog food.
+- If your dog suffers from occasional stomach upset, try the advanced digestive nutrition of Science Diet® Sensitive Stomach & Skin adult dog food or a natural product like Hill's® Ideal Balance™ dog food.